TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

     .. method:: map_to_type(self, name, cls)

        *name* is the name of the header to be mapped.
-It will be converted to lower case in the registry.  *cls* is the specialized class to be used, along with *base_class*, to create the class used to instantiate headers that match *name*.
+It will be converted to lower case in the registry.  *cls* is the specialized kundi to be used, along with *base_class*, to create the kundi used to instantiate headers that match *name*.

     .. method:: __getitem__(name)

-       Construct and return a class to handle creating a *name* header.
+       Construct and return a kundi to handle creating a *name* header.

     .. method:: __call__(name, value)

-       Retrieves the specialized header associated with *name* from the registry (using *default_class* if *name* does not appear in the registry) and composes it with *base_class* to produce a class, calls the constructed class's constructor, passing it the same argument list, and finally returns the class instance created thereby.
+       Retrieves the specialized header associated with *name* kutoka the registry (using *default_class* if *name* does not appear in the registry) and composes it with *base_class* to produce a class, calls the constructed class's constructor, passing it the same argument list, and finally returns the kundi instance created thereby.

-The following classes are the classes used to represent data parsed from structured headers and can, in general, be used by an application program to construct structured values to assign to specific headers.
+The following classes are the classes used to represent data parsed kutoka structured headers and can, in general, be used by an application program to construct structured values to assign to specific headers.

 .. class:: Address(display_name='', username='', domain='', addr_spec=None)

-   The class used to represent an email address.
+   The kundi used to represent an email address.
 The general form of an address is::

       [display_name] <username@domain>